How to Draw Spheres

 On the ground, or close to the ground, it may receive some reflected light from the ground.

-Therefore, the darkest area of the ball is no longer the most far away area from the light, but a bit above it.
+Therefore, the darkest area of the ball is no longer the area farthest away from the light but a bit above it.

-This darkest area on the ball is called core shadow.
-Not to be confused with ambient occlusion, which is darker, and between the ball and the ground.
+This darkest area on the ball is called a core shadow.
+Not to be confused with ambient occlusion, which is darker and located between the ball and the ground.

 Texture

-When rendering in a realistic way, using textures, the same rules apply to the texture.
+When rendering realistically, using textures, the same rules apply to the texture.

 Meaning, look for light and shadow areas, ambient occlusion, core shadow, and pay attention to foreshortening of the cast shadow.